 Each community member at Adawehi chooses on what teams they want to participate, and how often they want to participate.
 Some teams, such as our Cleaning Team, are responsible for certain events during the year or have a weekly cleaning task for buildings on the campus.
 Teams such as the Land Care team are seasonal, with summer full of mowing, and less time needed during winter months.
 Our Greenhouse Team works year ‘round sharing the watering and harvesting tasks.
 We have several artisans who create jewelry, knitting, journals and cards on an as-needed basis to sell in our gift stores.
 There are many different types of work needed to keep our large community going and there is a place for everyone to express their gifts.

 At Adawehi, we appreciate and receive all levels of joining and involvement.
 You can decide how much you want to join and let us know your intentions or desires to participate.
 Anything from choosing to come to some community events, to becoming a resident in a community house are all accepted as joining Community.
 Joining is an expanding and fluid concept in our community and there is always room to grow.
 If you’d like to explore participation options at Adawehi, please fill out our contact form.
 We welcome your interest in Adawehi!

 What is expected of new Community members?

 Our hope is that new community members come with a desire to contribute as an invitation rather than an expectation.
-The new members will have the opportunity to be “hosted” by a community house each week, so we have a chance to get to know one another and you will be guided through that week’s community activities.
 We hope that each person comes with an open heart to sense how they would like to share and receive in Community.

 Do people from the local area participate at Adawehi?